Tshamz/tylershambora.com/README.md

+...this project needs a little love

 # tylershambora.com #

-About friggin' time...

 Check out [tylershambora.com](http://tylershambora.com) for an up to date, live version of the site.